reinhart1010/nix/docs/en/windows/pwlauncher.md

 ---
 # pwlauncher

-A command-line tool for managing the Windows To Go startup options.
+Manage the Windows To Go startup options.
 More information: <https://learn.microsoft.com/windows-server/administration/windows-commands/pwlauncher>.

 - Display the current Windows To Go status: